raoul2000/fs-explorer/doc/actions.md

 Actions can be configured to be associated with types (see [Types](./types.ms)).

-There is two kins of actions :
+There is two kinds of actions :

 - Built-in actions
 - Custom actions